0x42697262/obsidian_files/» Notes/Atomic/Information Security.md

 aka **InfoSec**

+Establish security measures to keep information safe.
+Unlike [[Computer Security]] that focuses on protecting information from [[Cyberattack]]s.

+Basic tenets:

+- Confidentiality
+- Integrity
+- Availability

-Primary focus is [[CIA Triad]] while maintaining efficiency without hampering productivity
+or also known as [[CIA Triad]] which is its primary focus while maintaining efficiency without hampering productivity.